-I laughed along as his supporters told racist jokes and insulted a range of female politicians that they thought should be punished by death.
-I joined the show of hands to decide whether that punishment should be stoning, lynching, or both.
-One of the supporters gleefully suggested that beating them with a pulse rifle would be an acceptable alternative, but he was shut down by another who reminded him that it would be a waste of a perfectly good pulse rifle.
+I laughed along as his supporters told sexist jokes and insulted a range of female politicians that they thought should be punished by death.
+The fact that I was a woman didn’t seem to bother them, as long as I signaled the appropriate virtues at the appropriate times.
+I mimicked the obsequious behaviors of a sufficiently-cowed woman of faith, joining the show of hands to determine whether a disobedient wife should be punished by stoning, lynching, or both.
+One of the supporters gleefully suggested that beating his beloved to death with a pulse rifle would be an acceptable alternative, but he was shut down by another who reminded him that it would be a waste of a perfectly good pulse rifle.
 Laughter tore through the crowd; a good time was had by all.

 Soon, it was my turn to pass through the checkpoint.
 As a bored-looking guard scanned my eye and compared it to the retinal signature on my ticket, I caught a glimpse of my image on the security monitor.
 The skin on my face was ashen, with a sickly sheen of sweat greasing my forehead.
 Dark circles pooled under my eyes like puddles of filthy dishwater.
 My cheeks were sunken smears of shadow.
 I looked like Death.

 The guard handed back my ticket, then motioned for me to step into the full-body security scanner.
 I slid sideways into the cylindrical glass booth.

 “Arms up,” the guard intoned.